-This novel reprogramming strategy applicable to human cells raised a great interest in the scientific and medical community, as iPSC represent an alternative source of pluripotent cells to human ESC.
-Moreover, iPSC present the advantage of being derived from somatic cells collected in a non-invasive manner, harbouring the individual’s genetic background, thus being autologous and limiting immune rejections[10]. iPSC also overcome ethical concerns associated to the derivation of human ESC from blastocysts.
+This novel reprogramming strategy applicable to human cells raised a great interest in the scientific and medical community because iPSC represent an alternative source of pluripotent cells to human ESC.
+Moreover, iPSC present the advantage of being derived from somatic cells collected in a non-invasive manner, harboring the individual’s genetic background and thus being autologous and limiting immune rejections[10]. iPSC also overcome ethical concerns associated to the derivation of human ESC from blastocysts.
 At present, advancements and refinements have been made to the original reprogramming procedure to circumvent some critical experimental issues, such as the delivery of the reprogramming factors with integrative vectors.
 Although Yamanaka factors are commonly used for reprogramming iPSC, other transcription factors, epigenetic regulators, microRNAs and/or small molecules have been shown to cooperate or substitute Yamanaka factors for the process.
-Reprogrammed cells are currently an invaluable tool for in vitro disease modelling, high-throughput screens for drug discovery and toxicity tests.
+Reprogrammed cells are currently an invaluable tool for in vitro disease modeling, high-throughput screens for drug discovery and toxicity tests.
 In addition, reprogramming raises the possibility for the derivation of patient-specific autologous cells for personalized therapies[11].
 Here, we introduce some of the challenges remaining to be faced to originate iPSC in a reliable fashion and with the quality required for safe clinical applications.
 We also present the current and future applications and therapeutic strategies involving iPSC to improve health.

 CHALLENGES TO OVERCOME

-The constant visitation to the initial reprogramming strategy by many researchers worldwide has led to the understanding of the molecular bases and to the improvement of the cell reprogramming process, bringing iPSC closer to safe clinical applications.
-However, the full translational potential of iPSC is still hampered by flaws, such as the inefficiency and the frequent incomplete reprogramming of the cells, and de novo mutations occurring during the reprogramming process and during the cultivation of generated iPSC[5,12].
-The efficiency to reprogram somatic cells into iPSC remains low (often much less than 1%), and likely further decline in aged cells or in cells with a high number of divisions, and by the action of the reprogramming factors themselves which trigger a senescence-like response[13-16].
-Intriguingly, paracrine factors secreted by senescent cells have been reported to facilitate the reprogramming of non-senescent cells by Yamanaka’s factors, in vivo in mouse tissues[17].
-In any case, the reprogramming of aged-cells and senescent cells has been successfully achieved and gave rise to rejuvenated iPSC with properties similar to those originated from young somatic cells[13,18,19].
+The constant visitation to the initial reprogramming strategy by many researchers worldwide has led to the understanding of the molecular bases and to the improvement of the cell reprogramming process bringing iPSC closer to safe clinical applications.
+However, the full translational potential of iPSC is still hampered by flaws, such as the inefficiency and the frequent incomplete reprogramming of the cells and de novo mutations occurring during the reprogramming process and the cultivation of generated iPSC[5,12].
+The efficiency to reprogram somatic cells into iPSC remains low (often much less than 1%) and likely further declines in aged cells or in cells with a high number of divisions and by the action of the reprogramming factors themselves, which trigger a senescence-like response[13-16].
+Intriguingly, paracrine factors secreted by senescent cells have been reported to facilitate the reprogramming of non-senescent cells by Yamanaka factors in vivo in mouse tissues[17].
+In any case, the reprogramming of aged cells and senescent cells has been successfully achieved and gave rise to rejuvenated iPSC with properties similar to those originating from young somatic cells[13,18,19].